-\ Elasticity is significantly different from zero at p-value = .01.
+\ (°) Elasticity is significantly different from zero at p-value = .01 (.05).

 Due to the existence of strong scale economies the reduction in unit payment cost is estimated to be 4.1% annually.
-Multiplied by the payment cost elasticity of .82 in Table 6, the reduction in unit payment cost is associated with a 3.4% yearly fall (not rise) in the ratio of non-interest activity revenues as a percent of operating cost.
-This seems odd since scale economies should reduce costs and presumably raise revenues.
-The explanation (as outlined in the Introduction) is that scale economies reduce unit costs while total payment operating expenses rise as payment volumes expand (rising by 6.1% annually).
+Multiplied by the payment cost elasticity of .81 in Table 6, the reduction in unit payment cost is associated with a 3.3% yearly fall (not rise) in the ratio of non-interest activity revenues as a percent of operating cost.
+The reduction in spread revenues is smaller at 1.3% annually.
+Both results are odd since scale economies should reduce costs in both non-interest income and spread activities allowing for higher revenues.
+The explanation is that scale economies reduce unit costs while total payment operating expenses rise as payment volumes expand (rising by 6.1% annually).